AI Oversight and Human Mistakes: Evidence from Centre Court: Recovering the AI Oversight Penalty

-When there are challenges, (\ref{eqn:ilrI}) and (\ref{eqn:ilrO}) allow us to solve for the AI oversight penalty, which is the umpire's disutility from having been caught making a mistake by the AI system.
+When there is AI review, (\ref{eqn:ilrI}) and (\ref{eqn:ilrO}) allow us to solve for the AI oversight penalty, which is the umpire's disutility from having been caught making a mistake by the AI system.
 Those values are given by